kitconcept/volto-light-theme/docs/conceptual-guides/distributions-customization.md

 In Volto, content types also work as a directory in a file system tree where they can contain additional content types.
 In VLT, through the use of the `@inherit` endpoint, children inherit the behaviors from `kitconcept.voltolighttheme` from the closest ancestor.

-In the module `distributions.py` you can find the behaviors that are used to customize the site.
+In the module {file}`distributions.py`, you can find the behaviors that are used to customize the site.
-They are used by kitconcept's distributions to add further customizations and features to kitconcept's distributions sites.
+They are used to customize sites created from kitconcept's distributions.
 You can use them to customize your site as well if they fit your needs.

 The behaviors are named: